S-furi/SAP-Assignment-03/README.md

 3. Run
   - `./deploy-all.py down` for tearing down all services
   - `./deploy-all.py downrmi` for stopping all containers, and remove all related images and volumes

+NOTE: it may happen when `./deploy-all.py up` that `vehicle-service` fails.
+Try re-run the script and all should build properly (there's a problem in the healthcheck for MariaDB).